Salaamun alaykum, dear readers!

 God wants the people to adhere to His commandments (doing Salat, Zakat, fasting, abstaining from alcohol and pork, etc.) due to fear of Him alone, not the fear of other people or fear of the government guns.

-Here is a quote from Rashad Khalifa, God Messenger of the Covenant, which sums this up quite nicely:
+Here is a quote from Rashad Khalifa, God Messenger of the Covenant, which sums this issue up quite nicely:

 God wants the people to be free to obey or disobey Him, follow the commandments or break them, worship Him or not, believe in Him or disbelieve in Him, drink or not.
 If you go in a country that says nobody can drink alcohol, now are the people abstaining from alcohol because they are following God’s commandment, or the law of the land?